Back to guides

 | Sweden | 9,500 SEK | 3,500 SEK | ~31% (kommunal + statlig) |

 Rent and groceries are typical for a mid-sized city outside the most expensive capitals.
-Effective tax includes income tax plus mandatory social contributions for a single earner on the salaries above.
+Effective tax includes income tax plus mandatory social contributions for a single earner at the salaries above.

 See the roles paying these salaries